OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/pci_passthrough.rst

     intel_iommu=on

 We also need to tell the kernel to load the ``vfio-pci`` driver and blacklist the drivers for the selected cards.
-For example, for nvidia GPUs we can use these parameters:
+For example, for NVIDIA GPUs we can use these parameters:

 .. code::

     rd.driver.pre=vfio-pci rd.driver.blacklist=nouveau

-Loading vfio Driver in initrd
+Loading VFIO Driver in initrd
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The modules for vfio must be added to initrd.
 The list of modules are ``vfio vfio_iommu_type1 vfio_pci vfio_virqfd``.
 For example, if your system uses ``dracut`` add the file ``/etc/dracut.conf.d/local.conf`` with this line: